- POZENA

 Swahili words like "safari" (journey), "jumbo" (elephant), "simba" (lion), and "hakuna matata" (no worries) and many others have become popularized through their usage in English.

 Another fascinating aspect of Swahili is its influence on the English language.
 Swahili has loaned several words to English, particularly those related to wildlife and African cultural concepts.
-Words like "safari" (journey), "jumbo" (elephant), "simba" (lion), and "hakuna matata" (no worries) have become popularized through their usage in English, thanks to Swahili's influence.
+Thanks to Swahili's influence, words like "safari" (journey), "jumbo" (elephant), "Simba" (lion), and "Hakuna matata" (no worries) have become popular in English.

 Swahili music, particularly the vibrant and rhythmic genre known as "Bongo Flava," has gained international recognition and influenced African popular music.
 Artists like Diamond Platnumz and Ali Kiba have successfully blended traditional Swahili sounds with contemporary influences.